chrisgleissner/jisolate/README.md

 ## Why Isolation?

 Isolates are useful to load the same class multiple times, typically using different configurations.
-For example, some frameworks such as Coherence or DataSynapse are configured using static singletons.
+For example, some frameworks are configured using static singletons.
 For tests, it is often useful to start multiple instances of these frameworks, each with its own configuration.

 ## Classloader Isolation